 Chaker Alhadhur – Comoros (2022)

 And he was brilliant.
-Sure, Cameroon still won 2-1 and an actual goalkeeper may have stopped the goals the hosts did score but he made four saves including a brilliant double save to deny tournament top-scorer Vincent Aboubakar and Nicolas Moumi Ngamaleu.
+Sure, Cameroon still won 2-1 and an actual goalkeeper may have stopped the goals the hosts did score.
+But he made four saves including a brilliant double save to deny tournament top-scorer Vincent Aboubakar and Nicolas Moumi Ngamaleu.

 John O’Shea – Manchester United (2007)